scroll-tech/frontends/src/assets/blog/proofGeneration.md

 1. Sample a random point $\alpha \in \mathbb{F}_q$
 2. Generate and output KZG evaluation proofs[^7] for all column polynomials and the quotient polynomial at the point $\alpha$
     - To generate a KZG proof of an evaluation $A(\alpha) = z$, we compute and output $\left[ \frac{A(\tau) - z}{(\tau - \alpha)}\right]_1$
-    - Similarly to commitments, this value is computed as an MSM
+    - Similarly to the KZG commitments, this value is computed as an MSM
         - Each column polynomial requires a size $n$ MSM
         - The quotient polynomial requires 2 size $n$ MSMs